ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 ### Setting Up Storage

-1. Open a CORE project.
+1. Open a Core project.

 2. To turn on persistent game storage, we need a **Game Settings Object**.
-Navigate to the **CORE Content** window, and click the **Settings Objects** tab under the **GAME OBJECTS** section.
+Navigate to the **Core Content** window, and click the **Settings Objects** tab under the **GAME OBJECTS** section.
 Drag the Game Settings Object from this section into your project Hierarchy.

-    !!! info "Another Location for Settings Objects" Settings objects can also be found in the top menu bar of CORE, under **Object** > **Create Settings Object** > **Create Game Settings**.
+    !!! info "Another Location for Settings Objects" Settings objects can also be found in the top menu bar of Core, under **Object** > **Create Settings Object** > **Create Game Settings**.

 3. Now select the Game Settings object in your Hierarchy, and check out the **Properties** window.
 Check the box for **Enable Player Storage** on.

-4. Create a new script using the button in the top toolbar of CORE, and while you can call it whatever you like, in this tutorial let's call it `AddHighScore`.
+4. Create a new script using the button in the top toolbar of Core, and while you can call it whatever you like, in this tutorial let's call it `AddHighScore`.

     ![WorldText](../../img/EditorManual/PersistentStorage/createNewScript.png){: .center}

 5. We need somewhere to display the changes to our score, so let's create some **World Text** to edit while the game runs.

-    1. In CORE Content, under the **UI Elements** section, drag two WorldText objects into your project Hierarchy.
+    1. In Core Content, under the **UI Elements** section, drag two WorldText objects into your project Hierarchy.

     2. Name one of these `PlayerName`, and the other one `PlayerScore`.